 We sell our products to pharmaceutical and biotechnology companies, contract development and manufacturing organizations, in vitro diagnostics franchises, and academic and government research institutions.
+Approximately 77% and 69% of our revenue for the three months ended March 31, 2021 and 2020, respectively, was generated from sales through direct channels and a limited salesforce, with the remainder generated through distributor sales.
+Approximately 77% of our revenue for the year ended December 31, 2020 was generated from sales through direct channels and a limited salesforce, with the remainder generated through distributor sales.

-Approximately 77% of our revenue in 2020 was sold through direct channels and a limited salesforce with the remainder sold through distributors.
-In 2020, we generated revenue of \$31.3 million, which represents an increase from \$20.1 million in revenue during the period from January 14, 2019 to December 31, 2019 and \$0.7 million in revenue in the period from January 1, 2019 to January 13, 2019.
-In 2020, we had \$4.7 million of operating income as compared to an operating loss of \$1.9 million during the period from January 14, 2019 to December 31, 2019 and an operating loss of \$2.7 million in the period from January 1, 2019 to January 13, 2019.
-In 2020, only 3.7% of our revenue was generated from customers located outside of the United States.
+During the three months ended March 31, 2021, we generated revenue of \$9.1 million, which represents an increase from \$6.1 million in revenue during the three months ended March 31, 2020.
+During the year ended December 31, 2020, we generated revenue of \$31.3 million, which represents an increase from \$20.1 million in revenue during the period from January 14, 2019 to December 31, 2019 and \$0.7 million in revenue in the period from January 1, 2019 to January 13, 2019.
+During the three months ended March 31, 2021, we reported \$0.8 million of operating loss as compared to an operating income of \$1.0 million during the three months ended March 31, 2020.
+During the year ended December 31, 2020, we had \$4.7 million of operating income as compared to an operating loss of \$1.9 million during the period from January 14, 2019 to December 31, 2019 and an operating loss of \$2.7 million in the period from January 1, 2019 to January 13, 2019.
+For the three months ended March 31, 2021 and 2020, only 4.0% and 4.8%, respectively, of our revenue was generated from customers located outside of the United States and for the year ended December 31, 2020, only 3.7% of our revenue was generated from customers located outside of the United States.
 Our sales outside of the United States are denominated in U.S. Dollars.